lucas874/swarm-composition-artifact/README.md

 * Check that everything with machines went ok. e.g. by redirecting stderr of machines to some file and then checking if empty or nonexisting.
 * checkmarks etc.
 * Remove progress prints in rust code
+* Check that perf bench has the right number of files